ccurry20/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+Tokens are issued by the server and are strings of cryptic text which can be stored in the client using local storage or session storage.
+The server can readily tell it issued the token and nobody else, as well as read the token and be able to tell who you are and what permissions you have.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Create a login, which takes a username and password.
+Also create private and protected routes that can only be accessed when the user is authenticated.

 - [ ] Describe how web servers work.

+The term “web server” can mean two things:
+ a computer that stores the code for a website
+ a program that runs on such a computer
+The physical computer device that we call a web server is connected to the internet, and stores the code for different websites to be shared across the world at all times.
+Also the software program is called… a web server!
+Its main purpose is to “serve” web pages it retrieves from your project code to users upon request.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+d) C = CREATE (HTTP POST)
+e) R= RETRIEVE (HTTP GET)
+f) U = UPDATE (PUT HTTP)
+g) D = DELETE/DESTROY HTTP Request

 ## Project Set Up